Hungarian Socialist Party: History

 On economic issues, the Socialists have often been greater advocates of liberal, free market policies than the conservative opposition, which has tended to favor more state interventionism in the economy through economic and price regulations, as well as through state ownership of key economic enterprises.
 The MSZP, in contrast, implemented a strong package of market reforms, austerity and privatization in 1995–96, called the Bokros package, when Hungary faced an economic and financial crisis.
 According to researchers, the elites of the Hungarian 'left' (MSZP and SZDSZ) have been differentiated from the 'right' by being more supportive of the classical neo-liberal economic policies, while the 'right' (especially extreme right) has advocated more interventionist policies.
 In contrast, issues like church and state and former communists show alignment along the traditional left-right spectrum.
 It is also noteworthy that, according to research, the MSZP elite's positions used to be closer to voters of the SZDSZ than to their own.

-Besides a more liberal approach to the economy overall, the MSZP differentiated itself from the conservative opposition through its more recent focus on transforming state social policy from a collection of measures that benefit the entire population, such as subsidies available to all citizens, to one based on financial and social need.
+Besides a more liberal approach to the economy overall, the MSZP differentiated itself from the conservative opposition through its focus on transforming state social policy from a collection of measures that benefit the entire population, such as subsidies available to all citizens, to one based on financial and social need.

+In the 2010's, the party started distancing itself from economic liberalism, adopting ideas inspired by left-wing european politicians such as then British Labour party leader Jeremy Corbyn and then Portuguese socialist prime minister Anónio Costa.